naccdata/nacc-flywheel/docs/development/index.md

         └── python
     ```

-The [build file](https://www.pantsbuild.org/docs/targets) contains metadata about the code and indicates build sources and targets.
+Each [build file](https://www.pantsbuild.org/docs/targets) contains metadata about the code and indicates build sources and targets.

 For instance, the `project_management/src/python/BUILD` file contains